Catherine Fraser: Career

 Prior to her appointment to the bench, Fraser practised law with the firm of Lucas, Bishop and Fraser, and became Queen's Counsel in 1983.
 She taught women and the law courses at the University of Alberta Faculty of Law.

 First appointed to the Court of Queen's Bench of Alberta in 1989 and subsequently to the Court of Appeal of Alberta in 1991, she became the first woman appointed Chief Justice of Alberta on March 12, 1992.
 At age 44, she was also the youngest person appointed Chief Justice of Alberta.

 Fraser was also on the Canadian Institute on the Administration of Justice, chair of the Education Committee of the Canadian Judicial Council and a member of the council's Special Committee on Equality in the Courts.

 Due to Canadian mandatory retirement for justices at age 75, Chief Justice Fraser's term would have ended on August 4, 2022.
 However, Chief Justice Fraser retired effective July 30, 2022.
-No replacement has been announced.
+Her replacement, Ritu Khullar, was sworn in on February 23, 2023.

 Awards

 She was recognized with a YWCA Tribute to Women Award.
 In 1996 she received the University of Alberta Alumni Association's Distinguished Alumni Award.
 On May 10, 2007, she received an Honorary Doctor of Laws degree from the University of Calgary.

+Fraser was made a member of the Alberta Order of Excellence in 2024.